AlphaOne1/sonicweb/README.md

 Additional Headers
 ------------------

-Some situations require to add some HTTP headers to the response. *SonicWeb* provides the `-header` parameter to facilitate this.
+In some situations, it is necessary to add HTTP headers to the response.
+*SonicWeb* provides the `-header` parameter to facilitate this.

 ```shell
 $ ./sonic-linux-amd64 --root testroot/ -header "Environment: production"